explorerbeer/Not-Enough-NPCs/README.md

 ## LICENSE

-Everything contained in **Not Enough NPCs** and made by me, **explorerbee** & **kostyumier**, is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Everything contained in **Not Enough NPCs** and made by us, **explorerbee** & **kostyumier**, is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 This means you're allowed to redistribute and/or adapt the work, as long as you respect the following criteria :
 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 - **NonCommercial** — You may not use the material for commercial purposes (this includes donations).
 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-For the work that wasn't made by me, unless a licence is specified in the [Credits](#special-thanks--credits) or in the files themselves, consider these works proprietary.
+For the work that wasn't made by us, unless a licence is specified in the [Credits](#special-thanks--credits) or in the files themselves, consider these works proprietary.
 If you want to reuse those, please get in touch with their original authors.